cloudcaptainhq/cloudcaptainhq.github.io/getstarted/play.md

 ---
 layout: getstarted
 menu: play
-subtitle: 'Get Started with Boxfuse & Play'
+subtitle: 'Get Started with CloudCaptain & Play'
 ---
 ![Play](/assets/img/play.png)

-This tutorial will get you started with Boxfuse and Play.
+This tutorial will get you started with CloudCaptain and Play.
 Together we'll create a new Play app, deploy it to AWS and update it with zero downtime.
 Altogether this should take you about **5-10 minutes** to complete.

 ## Prerequisites

 Before you begin, ensure you have successfully:

-1. created a <strong><a href="https://console.boxfuse.com">Boxfuse Account</a></strong> (simply log in with your GitHub account, it's free)
+1. created a <strong><a href="https://console.boxfuse.com">CloudCaptain Account</a></strong> (simply log in with your GitHub account, it's free)
-2. downloaded and installed the latest <strong><a href="/getstarted/download">Boxfuse Client</a></strong>
+2. downloaded and installed the latest <strong><a href="/getstarted/download">CloudCaptain Client</a></strong>
 3. downloaded and installed the latest <strong><a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">JDK</a></strong> with `JAVA_HOME` set up correctly
 4. downloaded and installed the latest version of <strong><a href="http://www.scala-sbt.org/">SBT</a></strong>
 5. downloaded and installed the latest version of <strong><a href="https://www.virtualbox.org/wiki/Downloads">VirtualBox</a></strong>